Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Physical properties

-The resulting \texttt{Dense Basis} catalogs were also screened to remove quiescent galaxies using the $U$, $V$, and $J$ colors when provided by the photometric catalogs, and an additional sSFR cut dependent on $z$ (log sSFR~$>-10$ yr$^{-1}$ at $1<z<2.5$; log sSFR~$>-9.75$ yr$^{-1}$ at $2.5<z<3$; log sSFR~$>-9.5$ yr$^{-1}$ at $3<z<4$; and log sSFR~$>-9$ yr$^{-1}$ at $z>4$).
+The resulting \texttt{Dense Basis} catalogs were also screened to remove quiescent galaxies using the $U$, $V$, and $J$ colors when provided by the photometric catalogs, and an additional sSFR cut dependent on $z$ ($\mathrm{log\: sSFR}>-10$ yr$^{-1}$ at $1<z<2.5$; $\mathrm{log\: sSFR}>-9.75$ yr$^{-1}$ at $2.5<z<3$; $\mathrm{log\: sSFR}>-9.5$ yr$^{-1}$ at $3<z<4$; and $\mathrm{log\: sSFR}>-9$ yr$^{-1}$ at $z>4$).
 These sSFR cuts are based on a visual inspection of the $\mathrm{SFR}-M_\star$ plane \citep{Pearson2023}.
-The $UVJ$ cuts, which evolve with $z$, were estimated using the code presented in \cite{Antwi-Danso2023} (see also \citealt{Tan2024}).
+The $UVJ$ cuts, which evolve with $z$, were estimated using the code presented in \citet[see also \citealt{Tan2024}]{Antwi-Danso2023}.
 These colors correspond to the best-fit SED colors, not corrected with the observed photometry, which can affect our selection (see \citealt{Noirot2022}).
-However, these cuts affect mainly galaxies with $M_\star>10^9\,M_\odot$ (see red points in Fig.~\ref{fig:MS}).
+However, these cuts affect mainly galaxies from CANDELS and COSMOS2020 with $M_\star>10^9\,M_\odot$ (see red points in Fig.~\ref{fig:MS}).

-Moreover, we removed sources whose SFR or $M_\star$ 16th and 84th percentiles were not well constrained (i.e., were infinite or NaN).
+Moreover, we removed sources whose SFR or $M_\star$ 16th and 84th percentiles were not well constrained (i.e., were infinite or “not a number”, NaN).
 These cuts provided us with our final sample, made up of 755,196 galaxies.
 The contribution from each survey is listed in Table \ref{tab:data}.
-Figures \ref{fig:mass}, \ref{fig:Av}, and \ref{fig:sfr} show the distribution in log $M_\star$, $A_v$, and log SFR$_{100}$ of the different sub-samples, weighted by their surveyed area, and normalized such that the total area under the histograms is one.
-From now on, we will use SFR to refer to SFR$_{100}$, or SFR$_{\mathrm{UV}}$, which probes the star formation within a 100 Myr timescale, being more robust against short-term variations of the star formation.
+Figures \ref{fig:mass}, \ref{fig:Av}, and \ref{fig:sfr} show the distribution in log $M_\star$, $A_v$, and log SFR$_{100}$ of the different subsamples, weighted by their surveyed area, and normalized such that the total area under the histograms is one.
+From now on, we shall use SFR to refer to SFR$_{100}$, or SFR$_{\mathrm{UV}}$, which probes the star formation within a 100 Myr timescale, being more robust against short-term variations of the star formation.
 A study of burstiness, using SFR$_{10}$, will be presented in Mérida et al. (in prep).